-Figure 76: Arrow style list
+Figure 78: Arrow style list

 Editing the inside (fill) of an object

 The OpenOffice.org term for the inside of an object is Area fill.
 The area fill of an object can be a uniform color, a gradient, a hatching pattern, or an image.
 It can be made partly or wholly transparent and can throw a shadow.

-Figure 77: Different types of area fill

-Common fill properties

-In most cases, you will choose one of the standard fill options, whether it is a color, a gradient or an image.
-These options are all available from the Line and Filling toolbar (see Figure 78).
+Figure 79: Different types of area fill Common fill properties In most cases, you will choose one of the standard fill options, whether it is a color, a gradient or an image.
+These options are all available from the Line and Filling toolbar.
 If you want no fill at all, select the object you wish to edit and on the Line and Filling toolbar select the option Invisible on the pull down list at the right of the paint can.

+Figure 80: Common fill options

+Fill with a uniform color

+Select the object you wish to edit.
+On the Line and Filling toolbar, select Color on the pull down list at the right of the paint can, and then choose a color from the right-hand menu.